Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance: Agreement reached

 On January 2, 1950, Stalin finally agreed to initiate the talk with Mao to address the treaty issue.
 Mao presented three proposals: the conclusion of a new treaty, a publication of official announcements from the two countries claiming that the two parties have reached an agreement on issues regarding the previous treaty, and finally, a signing of the declaration of relationships between the two countries without the need of a new treaty.
 Mao certainly favoured the first proposal, which he argued would bring great benefits to both countries politically, particularly for confrontation with other imperialist powers.
-After the approval from the Soviet side, the two parties arranged Zhou Enlai’s arrival in Moscow.
+After the approval from the Soviet side, the two parties arranged Zhou Enlai's arrival in Moscow.

 Prime Minister Zhou Enlai arrived in Moscow with the Chinese negotiation delegation on January 20, 1950.
 After a series of preparations, the negotiation finally took place on the evening of January 22.
-The participants from the Soviet side were Stalin, Molotov, Malenkov, Mikoyan, Vyshinskii, and Fedorenko; Chinese participants included Mao Zedong, Zhou Enlai, Li Fuchun, Wang Jiaxiang, Chen Boda, and Shi Zhe (p328).
+The participants from the Soviet side were Stalin, Molotov, Malenkov, Mikoyan, Vyshinsky, and Fedorenko; Chinese participants included Mao Zedong, Zhou Enlai, Li Fuchun, Wang Jiaxiang, Chen Boda, and Shi Zhe.
 The negotiation reached an agreement between both parties that the Treaty of Friendship and Alliance of August 14, 1945 needed to be replaced by a new treaty.
 The two sides also reached an agreement on the issues of Port Arthur, and Stalin agreed to withdraw troops from Port Arthur.
 However, the two parties did not settle on a complete agreement about the Chinese Changchun Railway (CCR).
 Although Stalin agreed to shorten the length of the CCR agreement of 1945, Stalin turned down China's request to pass the management of the railroad to China and increase the share of Chinese capital.

 The treaty draft was first delivered from the Soviet side to the Chinese side on January 23, 1950.
 Immediately, Zhou Enlai responded with a Chinese draft in the evening.
 The Sino-Soviet Treaty of Friendship, Alliance, and Mutual Assistance of 1950 included the following terms: Prevention of Aggression, International Action for Peace and Security, Clause of Assistance, Prohibition of Alliances, Renunciation of Separate Negotiations with Japan, Clause of Consultation, and Economic and Cultural Cooperation and Mutual Assistance.
 Both parties agreed that the treaty's duration should remain for thirty years.
 The treaty, the agreements, and the notes were signed on February 14, 1950, in the Kremlin formally.